 The other noticeable impact of increasing collaboration is on the speed of research.
 “The research itself will accelerate and a greater innovation will come as a side effect,” he adds.
 “Innovation catalyses further innovation, in somewhat unpredictable ways,” he says.

-Go back to Why sharing matters special issue.
+Go back to the Special Issue: Why sharing matters